foymikek/sweater-weather/README.md

 * In order to run the tests, run `bundle exec rspec` in the command line and you should have all passing tests.

-## Learning Goals

-* Consume multiple external APIs

-  * Build API's that return JSON responses

-  * Refactor code for better code for improved organization/readability

-  * Utilize workflow: small commits and keep similar functionality on one branch

-  * Utilize code that adheres to the four pillars of OOP

 ## Licenses